fdioDocs/vpp-docs/docs/reference/vppcontainers/boxSetup.rst

     config.vm.provision :shell, :path => File.join(File.dirname(__FILE__),"update.sh")
     config.vm.provision :shell, :path => File.join(File.dirname(__FILE__),"build.sh"), :args => "/vpp vagrant"

 The two lines above set the VM to run two scripts during its first bootup: an update script *update.sh* that does basic updating and installation of some useful tools, as well as *build.sh* that builds VPP (but does **not** install) in the VM.
+You can view these scripts on your own for more detail on the commands used.

-Looking further in the :ref:`vppVagrantfile` you can see more of the ENV's being set to variables (or their default value if the ENV variable is not set):
+Looking further in the :ref:`vppVagrantfile`, you can see more Ruby variables being set to ENV's or to a default value:

 .. code-block:: ruby